 This is one of the meals I had tried before in the past and liked well enough.
 The broccoli in this dish was rather bland.
 It was just broccoli.
 I don’t think they advertise it as having seasoning on it, but it would have been nice if they’d put more thought to it than just slapping some broccoli in the dish to make it more filling.

 I liked this dish well enough.
 There was plenty of meat and the penne was well cooked.
 It was a very filling dish as well which was nice.
-It was one of the biggest dishes calorie wise that I had tried in this batch.
-It definitely wasn’t my favorite dish, but it was good nonetheless.
+It was one of the biggest dishes calorie-wise that I had tried in this batch.
+The penne bolognese definitely wasn’t my favorite dish, but it was good nonetheless.

 Turkey Meatballs with Spicy Arrabbiata & Veggie Noodles